 In addition, the fact that one can legally be fired without any reason severely limits freedom of speech at the workplace.
 Typically, people are fired at a moment's notice and have to go home immediately.
 (Sure enough, given Germans' love for security, Germans can be fired only given a valid reason and normally only with several months notice; there is a whole branch of the juridical system, the Arbeitsgerichte, that deals with deciding which reasons are to be considered "valid".)
-If a member of one's family is chronically ill, the freedom to switch employment is severely limited in the US, because the new employer's health policy is legally allowed to reject the applicant.
+If a member of one's family is chronically ill, the freedom to switch employment is severely limited in the US, because the new employer might offer fewer health benefits.
 (Nevertheless, Americans switch jobs much more often than Germans.)

 I said above that Germans value security more than Americans do.
 There's one big caveat: the paranoid extent of US military spending.
 The US spends more on its military than all other countries combined.
 What are they afraid of?
 By now I believe that the rich have engineered an ingenious way to channel taxpayers' money into the pockets of stock holders of the military-industrial complex (which was famously decried by President and ex-General Eisenhower).

-According to the Patriot Act, the FBI could get access to people's library borrowing, bookstore purchasing and internet activity records, without requiring a court order.
+According to the Patriot Act of 2001, the FBI could get access to people's library borrowing, bookstore purchasing and internet activity records, without requiring a court order.
 Librarians and employees who received such an order for information had to comply and were not allowed to talk about it to anyone.
 They were not allowed to openly protest, to write a letter to the editor, or to talk to their spouse about it.
 The practice, after having been used hundreds of thousands of times, was finally ruled unconstitutional in 2008.
-Another anti-terrorism law signed by Obama in 2012 allows the indefinite detention without trial of any person suspected of terrorism related activities.
+Another anti-terrorism law signed by Obama in 2012 allows the indefinite detention without trial of any person suspected of terrorism-related activities.

-Sports betting, prostitution, anal sex, and bestiality are not illegal in Germany but are illegal in many US states (prohibitions against anal sex were struck down by the Supreme Court in 2003 however).
+Sports betting, online gambling, prostitution, anal sex, and bestiality are not illegal in Germany but are illegal in many US states.
+(Prohibitions against anal sex were finally struck down by the Supreme Court in 2003.)

 Online gambling is illegal in both countries.
-In Germany it is trivial to engage in online gambling on a foreign website and there are no consequences; in the U.S. it is next to impossible because banks and credit card companies are not allowed to deal with gambling businesses abroad.
-Germany has rules intended to prevent children from viewing online porn; the U.S. does not (struck down by the Supreme Court).
+In Germany it is trivial to engage in online gambling on a foreign website and there are no consequences; in the U.S. it is much harder because banks and credit card companies are not allowed to deal with gambling businesses abroad.
+Germany has rules intended to prevent children from viewing online porn; the U.S. does not as the relevant law was struck down by the Supreme Court.
 The German rules are completely toothless however and porn is easily available to anyone.

 Several large US cities have enacted curfew rules, prohibiting teenagers from being on the streets at night if not accompanied by an adult.
 Many schools completely forbid any physical contact or show of affection among students.
-These are more examples of infringements on freedoms which I think would not be tolerated in Germany.
+These are further examples of infringements on freedoms which I think would not be tolerated in Germany.
 In general, teenagers seem to live much freer lives in Germany than in the US.
 For example, it is common for 15 or 16 year old Germans to travel on vacation to foreign countries with a couple of friends; in the US, it is rare to see anybody traveling under the age of 18 -- even though 16 year olds are already allowed to drive there, while in Germany the driving age is 18.
 It is much easier for German teenagers to drink and smoke, but other drugs are more readily available in the states.
-Many US high schools subject students who participate in extracurricular activities to random drug test, which also involve tests for alcohol and tobacco.
+Many US high schools subject students who participate in extracurricular activities to random drug tests, which also involve tests for alcohol and tobacco.
 Their freedom of expression is also limited: often they cannot criticize school officials or wear offensive or suggestive clothing.
-Some high schools forbid their students to hug or even touch other students.
 More than twenty states still allow the spanking of students in school if the parents don't object.
-Young German teenagers often spend their weekend nights dancing in discos, while virtually all comparable clubs in the states are off limits most of the time to people under the age of 21, because they serve alcohol.
+German teenagers often spend their weekend nights dancing in discos, while virtually all comparable clubs in the states are off limits most of the time to people under the age of 21, because they serve alcohol.
 German adolescents over the age of 14 in Hamburg and Berlin may freely choose where to live (even on the streets if they want); in the US you are subject to your parents' will up to age 18.

 Many government agencies and private employers in the US require their employees to submit to periodic drug tests, something that does not exist in Germany.
 (Some jobs in Germany require a one-time drug test as a condition of employment.)